SonyChan0807/object_detection_and_tracking/detection/README.md

 ```
     ├── README.md
     ├── darknet            : Implementation of yolo in C++ (For training the model)
-    ├── yolov3             : Implementation of yolo in PyTorch 0.41 (For inferring the images)
+    ├── yolov3             : Implementation of yolo in PyTorch 0.41 (For inferring the images)
     └── download_files.sh  : Script to download the trained weights, example images and  dataset to train the model
 ```